rvishl/Java/sp/Array/README.md

         - int []a, b; //a and b both are Integer type array. ✔
         - int a[], b; // a is array but b is simple Integer variable. ✔
         - int a, b[]; // a is normal variable and b is array.
+        - int a, []b; // a is Integer type array but b is not a array and when we compile then it throw error.
         - int a[], b[]; // a and b both are array.
         - int []a, b[]; // a and b both are array.